Kubi Gangri: Description

 Kaqur Kangri is a mountain in the Himalayas of Asia.
-It has a summit elevation of 6,859 meters above sea level and is located on the international border between Nepal and Tibet, China.
+It has a summit elevation of 6,859 m above sea level and is located on the international border between Nepal and Tibet, China.
 It is set on the northern boundary of Shey Phoksundo National Park.
 Precipitation runoff from the mountain's southern slopes drains into tributaries of the Karnali River, whereas the northern slope drains into the Maquan River drainage basin of Tibet.
 Topographic relief is significant as the summit rises 1,660 metres (5,446 ft) in 1 km along the southwest slope.
 The first ascent of the summit was made on September 24, 2002, by Toyoji Wada, Katsumi Nishida, Atsushi Senda, Hyosuke Tsuboi, Yusuke Ueda, Ang Mingm Sherpa, Karchen Dawa Sherpa, and Nga Dorje Sherpa via the east ridge.

 Climate

 Based on the Köppen climate classification, Kaqur Kangri is located in a tundra climate zone with cold, snowy winters, and cool summers.
-Weather systems are forced upwards by the Himalaya mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
+Weather systems are forced upwards by the Himalayan mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
 Mid-June through early-August is the monsoon season.